subsquid-quests/simple-busd-subgraph/README.md

 [Subsquid Network FAQ](https://docs.subsquid.io/subsquid-network/public)

-# Deploy a simple Binance subgraph
+# Deploy a simple BUSD subgraph

 This is a quest to run a simple subgraph using the data from the permissionless Subsquid Network.
-The subgraph used was generated with `graph init`; it indexes USDT transfers on Binance mainnet.
+The subgraph used was generated with `graph init`; it indexes BUSD transfers on Binance mainnet.

 You can find more info on using Subsquid Network to run subgraphs at the [Subsquid Firehose](https://docs.subsquid.io/subgraphs-support) docs page.